you-genie/Dracs/Milestone4.md

 Wow!
 Related questions are here!
 You can click one of them to see details.

-> NOTE: It may takes a few seconds to show the result.
+> NOTE: It may **take a few seconds** to show the result.

 > NOTE: The related-questions algorithm takes additional information you provided when sign-up (e.g., your current semester) to judge the order.
+If you are not logged in, it regards you as a freshman.

 ![image 9](https://github.com/krista2811/CS473/blob/master/images/image9.png)